Sonya Keefe

-Sonya Camila Keefe Navarro (born 11 April 2003) is a Chilean football and futsal player who plays as a forward for Spanish Liga F club Granada.
+Sonya Camila Keefe Navarro (born 11 April 2003) is a Chilean football and futsal player who plays as a forward for Spanish Liga F club Real Sociedad.

 Club career

 She represented the teams of the communes Maipú, Pudahuel and Independencia in the Copa Enel between 2016 and 2018, winning the 2018 edition.

 Keefe started her career in Boston College.
 She played for Unión Española in 2019.
 However, the Primera B league was suspended due to the COVID-19 pandemic.
 In 2021, Keefe joined Universidad de Chile.
 In her debut against Deportes Antofagasta, Keefe scored two goals.

 In 2023, Keefe moved to Spain and joined CP Cacereño in the second division.
 She left them in July 2024 and switched to DUX Logroño.

-After getting promotion to the Liga F with DUX Logroño, Keefe signed with Granada on 10 July 2025.
+After getting promotion to the Liga F with DUX Logroño, Keefe signed with Granada on 10 July 2025 for a season.

+On 10 July 2026, it was announced that Keefe had signed with Real Sociedad on a two-year contract.

 International career

 Youth teams

 Keefe played in Chile's Under-17 national team, and scored a goal against Thailand in a tournament.

 At under-20 level, she was part of the Chile squad at the 2018 South American Games.
 In 2018, Keefe also represented Chile's Under-20 futsal team in the 2018 Summer Youth Olympics.